(Left) A discrepancy most often involves the femur or tibia. (Right) The location of the growth plates at the ends of the femur.

 Bone infections that occur in growing children may cause a significant limb length discrepancy.
 This is especially true if the infection happens in infancy.

 Scanogram of a 13-year-old boy.
-The measurements at top indicate that his
+The measurements at the top indicate that

 Reproduced from Song K (ed): Orthopaedic Knowledge Update Pediatrics 4.
 Rosemont, IL.
 American Academy of Orthopaedic Surgeons, 2011, p.
 225.